 One of the great things about rice water is that it’s so easy to prepare.
 All you need to do is boil a liter of water, add a cup of rice, and cook for around 10 minutes till the water is starchy.
 Then pour the liquid into a container and you’re good to go!
 Once the liquid has cooled to room temperature, you can give it to your child.
 You can also add a pinch of salt or sugar to the rice water if you want to.7

-About 1–2 quarts of warm rice water can be had through the day in between meals.8 Do keep in mind that this is meant only for babies older than four months.
+About 1–2 quarts of warm rice water can be had through the day in between meals.8 Do keep in mind that this is meant only for babies older than 4 months.
 Also, if your child has diabetes, go easy on the rice water.
-Limit intake to a cup or two a day.
+Limit intake to 1 or 2 cups a day.
 You could also dilute the rice water to tone down the starch content.

 References [ + ]

 |1.||↑||Dalal, Tarla.
 Baby and Toddler Cookbook.
 Sanjay & Co, 2001.|

 |2.||↑||Tavarez, L. A., M. Gomez, and H. R. Mendoza. “[Management of acute diarrheal disease with rice water].”
 Archivos dominicanos de pediatría 27, no. 1 (1991): 20-4.|

 |3.||↑||Basic Report: 20037, Rice, brown, long-grain, cooked.
 United States Department of Agriculture.|

 |4.||↑||Vitamin B. Department of Health & Human Services.|